-action: CONTINUE

-message: a message for the user (required)
+action: RESPOND message: a message for the user (required)

-The values for the action are case-sensitive.
+action: CONTINUE Note The values for the action are case-sensitive.

 The action keyword is always required and tells the Broker how to respond to the user's request.
 The available actions are: